lens-protocol/LIPs/lens-open-algorithm-standards/models/profile/score/profile.score.model.md

 - The maximum array of results in each page is 150,000.(this does not apply to .jsonl format)

 ### Global

+JSON schema can be found [here](./global-schema.json) for usage in json validation.

 ```json
 {